proffatai/Cypress6.5/README.md

-We create our tests inside the integration folder.
-You can delete the examples folder.
+## Description of folder structure
+Features folder holds default data that we wanna reuse throughout the test.
+Just like creating a variable and we only need the varName to acces the value

+Cypress.json holds global configuration

+Support folder is where we can create our custom commands or override some of the existing commands to fit our need

+Integration folder is where write our test scripts.
+We just need to create a js or ts file inside the integration folder

 If we add any external plugins, we can store them inside the plugins folder.

-Steps to commence tests on cypress

-1. Create a js file inside the integration folder
+## Other points
-2. ///<refrence types="cypress" />  #write this line of code on line 1 of the js file you just created
+ ///<refrence types="cypress" />  We write this line of code on line 1 of the js or ts file you just created.
+It allows vscode to give know that we are about to write cypress scripts and makes vscode provide us wuth the needed autocompletion in cypress.

-Line 1 tells the IDE to allow autocompletion from the cypress library.

 To write a test in cypress, we need a test runner called mocha which comes built-in with cypress.
 Example it()